Name: Bryana Bayly

-How much time do your normally spend volunteering?
+How much time do you normally spend volunteering?: 4 hours per week

 Why do you volunteer?

 I love Mott!
 I believe this is the best hospital you can choose, and I dream of being a pediatrician and would love to end up working back at Mott.
 Volunteering is such a humbling experience and I think you meet some of the most amazing people at the hospital.
 I have learned so many valuable lessons from being a volunteer, and I truly believe everyone should have the experience of volunteering at a hospital at one point or another in their lives.

 What has been your most rewarding experience while volunteering at UMHS?